Sose/kilppari-reagent/README.md

 A practice project made using Clojure, ClojureScript and Reagent.
 Uses HTML canvas to draw a classic "turtle" program execution.
 A turtle can move forward, turn and draws a line while moving.

+There should be a version running at https://kilppari.herokuapp.com/

 ## Running the project

 Run `dev.sh` or manually execute `npx shadow-cljs watch app` to run the app in development mode with hot code reloading.